Introduction

 The State of AI Creative Diagnostics in 2026

-Performance marketers are currently facing three distinct pressures:
+Performance marketers currently face three distinct pressures:

 Creative Fatigue: Algorithms burn through creative faster than ever.
 The half-life of a winning ad on TikTok is now measured in days, not weeks.